navi-is-hardworking/NaviDiscordBot/README.md

 # If the free model rates are too low, or one of the models is unstable, you can set backup models
 ### Setting the free TogetherAI model as primary and a cheap Fireworks model as backup means it will try to use free first, if that fails, it will try again on backup.
 ### This helps keep the quality high and the cost very low.
-### If you don't set a backup then you can use it for free albeit with very low usasge rates
+### If you don't set a backup then you can use it for free albeit with very low usage rates

 <img src="./images/backup-models.png" alt="alt text" style="width:auto;height:auto;">